How to Reduce the Size of Your WordPress Database

 Select all posts, choose Delete Permanently option from the drop-down box and then Apply.

 You can complete the same process for the Trash Pages on your website.
 You no longer need them if you have marked them as being trash so you can remove them from your WordPress website to free some space.

 5. Turn off Autosave

 When you write a post in WordPress, there is an autosave feature that keeps the changes you make on the post every 2 minutes.
-Each revision is saved as a separate entity on your database, so if you are writing big posts, this can result into larger database.
+Each revision is saved as a separate entity on your database, so if you are writing big posts, this can result in a larger database.